magicalpanda/MagicalRecord/README.md

 ### Default Managed Object Context

-When using Core Data, you will deal with two types of objects the most: NSManagedObject and NSManagedObjectContext.
+When using Core Data, you will deal with two types of objects the most: *NSManagedObject* and *NSManagedObjectContext*.
 MagicalRecord for Core Data gives you a place for a default NSManagedObjectContext for use within your app.
 This is great for single threaded apps.
 If you need to create a new Managed Object Context for use in other threads, based on your single persistent store, use:

 	NSManagedObjectContext *myNewContext = [NSManagedObjectContext context];